-The regional state of association and assembly rights has not changed significantly over the last 15 years.
-However, important changes have taken place in a number of countries, and significant differences among countries remain.
+The regional state of association and assembly rights has slightly declined over the last 15 years and important changes have taken place in a number of countries, although significant differences among countries remain.
 Full rights to form and join political or civic groups exist in only five of the region's 24 countries.
-In many democracies, these rights are limited partially due to legal restrictions on leftist or ethnic minority organizations (South Korea, Bhutan) or ineffective protection against infringements by private armed groups and sectarian extremists (Bangladesh, Indonesia, Philippines).
+In many democracies, these rights are limited partially due to legal restrictions on leftist or ethnic minority organizations (South Korea, Bhutan) or ineffective protection against infringements by private armed groups, rouge elements of police and security forces and sectarian extremists (Bangladesh, Indonesia, Philippines).
 The ability of political parties, NGOs and civic organizations to operate and assemble without interference from the state is restricted or nonexistent in autocracies.
 In fragile states, this may derive from a lack of political will or state capacity to protect such groups, while other states may use coercive means to control political and civil society, with groups sometimes engaging in self-regulation as a reaction to anticipated government pressure.
 Governments in China, Laos and Vietnam are comparatively willing to cooperate with "non-political" NGOs, whereas the North Korean government prohibits any form of social self-organization.